MNoumanAbbasi/Covid-Resources/README.md

 * **BitDegree:** Courses made available for all till April 13th.
 [Details here](https://www.bitdegree.org/tag/covid).
   * Benefits: High-paid computer science courses made free for all.

+### Contribute

+If you have any similar resource, please consider contributing as well.